BATS/bats-dissectors/README.md

 -----------------

 Currently, only the Multicast PITCH protocol dissector has been made available.
-We have internally working dissectors for Binary Order Entry (BOE) version 1, and expect to soon make a BOE version 2 dissector available.
+An older Binary Order Entry (BOE) version 1 dissector is here which needs clean up and support for version 2 messages.

 Requirements
 ------------